-The Board seeks to set the fees for the non-Executive Directors at a level that provides the Company with the ability to attract and retain Directors of the highest calibre, while incurring a cost that is acceptable to shareholders.
+The Board seeks to set the fees for the non-executive Directors at a level which provides the Company with the ability to attract and retain Directors of the highest calibre, whilst incurring a cost which is acceptable to shareholders.

-During 2020, the Board's policy was that the Chairman and independent non-Executive Directors receive remuneration for their services as Directors.
+During 2020 the Board's policy was that the Chairman and independent non-executive Directors receive remuneration for their services as Directors.